Fluidity in Domain Walls in Dilute $^3$He-$^4$He Films on Graphite: Possible 1D Fermi Fluid and Dirac Fermions in Helium Film: Abstract

 \section{Abstract}

 The heat capacity of a small amount of $^3$He atoms dissolved in submonolayer $^4$He film has been measured.
 The measured heat capacity is finite and suggests that $^3$He atoms are mobile at an areal density regime higher than that of the $\sqrt{3}\times\sqrt{3}$ phase, where $^4$He films are believed to be solid.
-Moreover, at higher areal densities, the measured heat capacity is proportional to $T^2$ and depends on the amounts of $^3$He atoms.
-These behaviors are anomalous to that of a 2D Fermi fluid, and cannot be explained by uniform melting.
-One possible explanation for these anomalous behaviors is that helium atoms exhibit fluidity inside the domain walls of the adsorption structure, and the dissolved $^3$He atoms behave as a one-dimensional Fermi fluid or as Dirac fermions, depending on the structure of the domain walls.
+At higher areal densities, the measured heat capacity is proportional to $T^2$ and depends on the amounts of $^3$He atoms.
+These behaviors are anomalous to that of a two-dimensional Fermi fluid, and cannot be explained by uniform melting of $^4$He films.
+One possible explanation for these anomalous behaviors is that helium atoms exhibit fluidity only inside the domain walls of the adsorption structure, and the dissolved $^3$He atoms gather into them and behave as a one-dimensional Fermi fluid or as Dirac fermions, depending on the structure of the domain walls.
 The behaviors of the measured heat capacity strongly suggest this possibility.

 The quantum properties of low dimensional matter have attracted much attentions in condensed matter physics.
-Graphene is one of the most fascinating and peculiar examples that can be treated as two-dimensional (2D) \cite{[A. H. Castro ]CastroNeto}, because it exhibits novel and unique features, and studies on its properties and applications have evolved explosively within the last decade.
-A helium film adsorbed onto a graphite surface provides an almost ideal 2D system, and exhibits a well-defined layer-by-layer structure.
+Graphene is one of the most fascinating and peculiar examples that can be treated as two-dimensional (2D) \cite{[A. H. Castro ]CastroNeto}, because it exhibits novel and unique features, and studies on its properties and applications have evolved explosively in the last decade.
+A helium film adsorbed onto a graphite surface provides an almost ideal 2D system, and exhibits a well-defined layer-by-layer structure \cite{Zimmerli}.
 Each layer is independent from each other and exhibits high flatness and uniformity.
 The $^3$He atom has a nuclear spin of 1/2, and $^3$He solid film provides a 2D quantum spin system and has been investigated vigorously \cite{Godfrin-Lauter,Godfrin-Rapp,Fukuyama2008}.
-With increase in areal density, their magnetism exhibit rather complicated change, which has been discussed with the evolution of the adsorption structure \cite{Morishita-Takagi2001, Morishita-Takagi2003}.
-On the other hand, information on the properties and adsoprtion structures of helium-4 ($^4$He) films is limited due to the lack of an appropriate method for their observation.
+With increase in areal density, their magnetism exhibit rather complicated change \cite{GreywallPRB41, Godfrin1994, Ikegami1998}, which has been discussed with the evolution of the adsorption structure \cite{Morishita-Takagi2001, Morishita-Takagi2003}.
+On the other hand, information on the properties and adsorption structures of helium-4 ($^4$He) films is limited due to the lack of an appropriate method for their observation.